thetastate1/RedSeaHA/README.md

 2. Lights
 3. ATO
 4. Figure out what "st" and "pd" is for in setting pump values
-5. Add manual doser capability and additional sensors
-6. Enhance ReefWave to display all wave libraries, modify each from HA, and choose an active wave
+5. Enhance ReefWave to display all wave libraries, modify each from HA, and choose an active wave
-7. Perhaps there is a more efficient way to create HA sensors dynamically from a JS function call in node-red rather than creating a node for each sensor
+6. Perhaps there is a more efficient way to create HA sensors dynamically from a JS function call in node-red rather than creating a node for each sensor

 ## PAYLOADS